Artist Grant Opportunities

 Creative Commons offers creators a way to protect their work while encouraging certain uses of their rights through "some rights reserved" licenses.

 American Civil Liberties Union is the nation's foremost advocate of individual rights--litigating, legislating, and educating the public on a broad array of issues affecting individual freedom in the United States.
-Its Missouri chapters are:
+In Missouri: American Civil Liberties Union of Missouri

 Electronic Frontier Foundation works in the public interest to protect fundamental civil liberties, including privacy and freedom of expression in the area of computers and the Internet.